buserror/simavr/README.md

-simavr - lean and mean Atmel AVR simulator for linux
+simavr - a lean and mean Atmel AVR simulator for linux
 ======

 _simavr_ is a new AVR simulator for linux, or any platform that uses avr-gcc.
-It uses avr-gcc own register definition to simplify creating new targets for supported AVR devices.
+It uses avr-gcc's own register definition to simplify creating new targets for supported AVR devices.
 The core was made to be small and compact, and hackable so allow quick prototyping of an AVR project.
 The AVR core is now stable for use with parts with <= 128KB flash, and with preliminary support for the bigger parts.
 The